Web5design/datasink/README.md

-## Heterogeneous vs. homogenous ensembles
+## Heterogeneous vs. homogeneous ensembles

-The advantage of using heterogeneous ensembles is clear when we compare their performance to state-of-the-art homogenous ensemble techniques such as [Random Forests](http://weka.sourceforge.net/doc/weka/classifiers/trees/RandomForest.html).
+The advantage of using heterogeneous ensembles is clear when we compare their performance to state-of-the-art homogeneous ensemble techniques such as [Random Forests](http://weka.sourceforge.net/doc/weka/classifiers/trees/RandomForest.html).
 To maximize performance of the forest, we increase the number of trees to 500 (a parameter that doesn't overfit [Breiman2001]) and reduce the maximum tree depth to prevent overfitting on this small dataset.

 	weka.classifiers.trees.RandomForest -I 500 -depth 5